BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 That's all we can do in Gearen for now.
 There are many more places across Floria Island we can explore for more goodies!

-Fly to Evergreen Forest, and head in.
+Fly to Akuwa Town and make your way east.
+Some Super Rod encounters in this area:

+!enc(13, ["Fishing"], ["Super"])

+!enc(3, ["Fishing"], ["Super"])

+!enc(479, ["Fishing"], ["Super"], "Seabound Cave / Evergreen Cave")

+Enter the Evergreen Forest.

+!enc(470, ["Fishing"], ["Super"])

 Rock Climb immediately above, then use Strength to get to the top.
 Here, you'll find an *Ice Memory* and have a chance to catch **Sneasel**!
 Next, towards the top of the area, surf across a pond, climb some rocks and use Strength again to pick up the *Audinite*!
 Finally, make your way to the spring.
 Battle and catch "The Emperor" (**Empoleon**).
 Back outside the forest, talk to Nana in her house for the *Crabominable Crest* and a *King's Rock*!

 Head to North Evergreen Cave just outside.
 Melt the ice again with a move like Lava Plume to get to the top.
 Push the boulder into this hole.
 On the next floor, you need to push it into the rightmost hole... unfortunately this is the farthest one away.
 On the next floor, navigate it all the way around to the hole on the bottom.
 Once you push it down, follow it down.

-!enc(491, ["Surfing", "Fishing"], ["Old", "Good"], "Evergreen Cave (North) Basement")
+!enc(491, ["Surfing", "Fishing"], nil, "Evergreen Cave (North) Basement")

 Enter the Locksmith's house in Akuwa Town, to the left of the Pokemon Center.
 Show him our broken key.
 If you have 2 Light Clay and 1 Hard Stone, he'll make us a *Reforged Key*!
 Nice.
 Fly back to Sashila and enter the house on the coastline.
 Hidden on the first floor is a *Yellow Shard*, *Blue Shard*, and a *Red Shard*.
 Head upstairs and talk to the girl and pick up a hidden *Poke Doll*.
 Interact with the hook downstairs and place the Family Portrait that we got in the *Wall of Shame* quest.
 Then, head around to the left and go downstairs to get the *Gardevoirite*!

+Head back to Akuwa and head south onto Route 4.

+!enc(115, ["Fishing"], ["Super"])

-Next, we take a trip to the Lost Camp on Route 4.
+Next, we take a trip to the Lost Camp.
 If you have completed the *Lost Souls* quest up till this point by helping Mosely in the Hospital of Hope, you can now finally conclude this sidequest.

 **Relationship Point Choices**:
 - Finish Lost Souls (+999 Mosely)